 The school may therefore access staff members' email accounts and documents in their absence or following them leaving the organisation, with the prior authorisation of the Headteacher/Trust Data Protection Officer.

-The governing board will regularly review the effectiveness of the school's monitoring and filtering systems.
+The Local Academy Board will regularly review the effectiveness of the school's monitoring and filtering systems.

-6. Pupils
+6. Students

 6.1 Access to ICT facilities